Parkchanjun/nlp-api-python-client/README.md

-# Systran Natural Language Processing Python SDK.
+# Systran Natural Language Processing Python Client Library.
-This is a Python implementation of the [Systran Natural Language Processing](https://api-platform-stag.systran.net/reference/nlp) SDK.
+This is a Python implementation of the [Systran Natural Language Processing](https://api-platform-stag.systran.net/reference/nlp) Client Library.

 ## Requirements.
 Python 2.7 and later.